-At overhead line or telephone crossings where the line being surveyed crosses between two poles or structures, the conductor height will be assumed to be an imaginary straight line connecting the uppermost attachment point on the two poles or structures and not the actual height of any conductors at the crossing point.
+At overhead line or telephone crossings where the line being surveyed crosses between two poles or structures, the conductor height shall be assumed to be an imaginary straight line connecting the uppermost attachment point on the two poles or structures and not the actual height of any conductors at the crossing point.

-Field sketches of all power and communication line crossings will be made at the time of setting out, show the general disposition of conductors, insulators and earth wire.
-The pole height to the upper attachment will be measured accurately from the elevation datum.
-The inspection of the pegged route will be undertaken at least three days before excavations begin.
+Field sketches of all power and communication line crossings shall be made at the time of setting out, show the general disposition of conductors, insulators and earth wire.
+The pole height to the upper attachment shall be measured accurately from the elevation datum.